Frances Presidential Rivals Gird For High-stakes Debate - UrduPoint

 "She knows her programme perfectly, and she knows very well how Macron is going to try to attack her," Le Pen's close ally Louis Aliot, the far-right mayor of Perpignan in southern France, told France Inter radio.

-The latest opinion polls suggest that Macron has the edge, giving him scores of 53 to 55.5 percent against 44.5 to 47 percent for Le Pen.
+Opinion polls have suggested for weeks that Macron has the edge.
+On Monday, an Ipsos-Sopra Steria survey of voter intentions gave him 56 percent to Le Pen's 44 percent.

-But allowing for margins of error, Macron knows there is no room for complacency, and polls have often underestimated the results of far-right candidates in the past -- most notably in 2002, when Le Pen's father Jean-Marie Le Pen reached the presidential run-off against Jacques Chirac.
+But allowing for margins of error, Macron knows there is no room for complacency.
+Polls have underestimated the results of far-right candidates in the past -- most notably in 2002, when Le Pen's father Jean-Marie Le Pen reached the presidential run-off against Jacques Chirac.

-- 'Reassure everybody' - Macron took aim at Le Pen's proposal to hold constitutional referendums on tougher immigration laws and her plan for "national priority" for French citizens for jobs and welfare benefits, and to create the possibility for citizens' initiatives to propose and vote on legislation.
+- 'Reassure everybody' - Macron took aim at Le Pen's proposal to hold constitutional referendums on tougher immigration laws; on her plan for "national priority" for French citizens for jobs and welfare benefits; and her backing for citizens' initiatives to propose and vote on legislation.

 But instead of focusing on immigration and the threat of Islamist extremism, Le Pen has insisted mainly on her plans to tackle rising prices, a key element of her strategy of presenting a more moderate face to voters.

-Her team has played down in particular a proposed ban on the Islamic headscarf in public places, with Le Pen acknowledging that it was a "complex problem" that would require parliamentary debate, and that "I'm not obstinate."
-Le Pen's team has also hit back at a report that the European Union's anti-corruption body OLAF had accused her and senior colleagues of embezzling more than 600,000 Euros ($650,000) of EU funds during their time as euro-deputies.
+Her team has played down in particular a proposed ban on the Islamic headscarf in public places, Le Pen acknowledging that it was a "complex problem" that would require parliamentary debate, and that "I'm not obstinate."
+Le Pen also hit back at a report that the European Union's anti-corruption body OLAF had accused her and senior colleagues of embezzling more than 600,000 Euros ($650,000) of EU funds during their time as euro-deputies.

-Her lawyer, Rodolphe Bosselut, expressed suspicion at the timing of the release of the story, first revealed by the investigative website Mediapart on Saturday.

-The results of a survey Sunday carried out Melenchon's France Unbowed party showed that only a third of those who voted for him will back Macron in order to block a far-right presidency under Le Pen.
+The results of a survey Sunday carried out Melenchon's France Unbowed party suggested that only a third of those who voted for him will back Macron to block a far-right presidency under Le Pen.

-The rest preferred to return a blank ballot, or said they would just stay home.
+The rest preferred to return a blank or spoiled ballot, or simply to stay home on voting day next Sunday.

 Christophe Castaner, the leader of Macron's Republic on the Move (LREM) group in parliament, attempted to play down the significance of the survey.